mozilla/pkipolicy/rootstore/policy.md

-    certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s CA Certificate Program MUST be audited in accordance with Mozilla’s CA Certificate Policy
-    and MUST be publicly disclosed by the CA that has their certificate included in Mozilla’s CA Certificate Program.
+    certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s CA Certificate Program MUST be audited in accordance with Mozilla’s CA Certificate Policy and MUST be publicly disclosed in the CCADB by the CA that has their certificate included in Mozilla’s CA Certificate Program.
 The CA with a certificate included in Mozilla’s CA Certificate Program MUST disclose this information before any such subordinate CA is allowed to issue certificates.
 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.
-The Certificate Policy or Certification Practice Statement of the CA that has their certificate included in Mozilla’s CA Certificate Program must specify where on that CA’s website all such public disclosures are located.
-For a certificate to be considered **publicly disclosed and audited,** the following information MUST be provided:
-    -   The full DER-encoded X.509 certificate (Each issuing CA should provide one .p7c, .zip, or .tgz file containing all of the non-technically-constrained intermediate certificates that it has signed.);
-    -   The corresponding Certificate Policy or Certification Practice Statement used by the subordinate CA; *and*
-    -   Annual public attestation of conformance to the stated certificate verification requirements and other operational criteria by a competent independent party or parties with access to the details of the subordinate CA’s internal operations.

 17. We rely on publicly disclosed documentation (e.g., in a Certificate Policy and Certification Practice Statement) and publicly disclosed